replicatedhq/troubleshoot.sh/docs/source/collect/postgresql.md

 The connection URI to use when connecting to the PostgreSQL server.

 #### `tls` (Optional)
 TLS parameters are required whenever connections to the target postgres server are encrypted using TLS.
 The server can be configured to authenticate clients (`mTLS`) or to secure the connection (`TLS`).
 In `mTLS` mode, the required parameters are `client certificate`, `private key` and a `CA certificate`.
-If the server is configured to encrypt only the connection, just the `CA certificate` is required.
+If the server is configured to encrypt only the connection, then only the `CA certificate` is required.
 When the `skipVerify` option is set to `true`, then verifying the server certificate can be skipped.
 The `skipVerify` option is available only in `TLS` mode.

 **Note:** Parameters to pass in Certificate Revocation Lists (CRL) and Online Certificate Status Protocol (OSCP) links are not supported.